RadoStef/pomorie-info-react-MyDemo/README.md

 > .jpg pictures are NOT uploaded to GitHub, so if you want to download and start the project it would not work
 <ul>
   <li>❗👉 Please, note that the development is still in progress.
 I need to fix some issues related to the site responsiveness(most on the main page)</li>
-  <li>❗👉 Also, be informed that some of these pages are made only for demo purposes and would not exist in the real project (table page, post data to Firebase, and some other)</li>
+  <li>❗👉 Also, be informed that some of these pages are made **only for demo purposes** and would not exist in the real project (table page, post data to Firebase, subscribe form in the footer, and some other)</li>
   <li>❓ What have I been using?</li>
   <li>❗ Styling:  CSS, module.css, JSS (js in css to apply styles on some MUI components), sx prop for MUI inline styling</li>
   <li>❗ Custom card elements (props.children), props, useState, useEffect, React Router, React hooks form, and YUP</li>